bhayatus/SCRUMtious/docs/sprint 0/process.md

 ### Introduction
 The team was responsible for certain tasks to accomplish within a deadline.
 Due to other commitments for other coursework, a strict process and schedule must be followed to deliver an Minimum Viable Product (MVP).
 This document describes those requirements.

+### Roles
+Lead Developer - Shabaz Badshah
+Meeting Organizer/Developer - Usaim Bhayat
+Developer - Nensi Deliana
+Developer - Muhammad Waleed
+Developer - Swetha Maramganty

+### Next Phase
+Our code reviews are essential to the next phase process.
+During each code review we will be taking into account the current stage of the application and improvements/changes we need to make.
+Our weekly reviews should help us stay on track of the development process and what to change for the next phase.
+See 'Code Reviews' below for more info about what we will take into account when moving between phases.

 ### Task Management and Prioritizing
 Task assignment between group members will be discussed during our daily meetings where each task will be assigned in the following manner:
 - Declare all tasks for that day